User Execution

 Adversaries may also deceive users into performing actions such as:

 For example, tech support scams can be facilitated through Phishing, vishing, or various forms of user interaction.
-Adversaries can use a combination of these methods, such as spoofing and promoting toll-free numbers or call centers that are used to direct victims to malicious websites, to deliver and execute payloads containing malware or Remote Access Software.[5]
+Adversaries can use a combination of these methods, such as spoofing and promoting toll-free numbers or call centers that are used to direct victims to malicious websites, to deliver and execute payloads containing malware or Remote Access Tools.[5]

 ID: T1204